This is a quick and easy dish to prepare and very tasty!

 And see Viva!'s Prawn Crackers article to find out why vegans, veggies and those who care about the environment and Thai workers don't eat 'the real thing'.

-Vegan prawns are available from good Oriental supermarkets or online from Veggie World which sells a fantastic range of vegan meat, seafood and fish alternatives - (some are vegetarian).
-It'sworth ordering quite a lot or splitting an order!
+Vegan prawns are available from good Oriental supermarkets or online from Veggie World which sells a fantastic range of vegan meat, seafood and fish alternatives - (some are vegetarian so make sure you enter 'vegan' in the search box).
+It's worth ordering quite a lot or splitting an order!